lines14/practice/README.md

 # practice
-Some kind of tasks and scripts w/ VS code & jupyter notebook.
+Some kind of tasks and scripts with VS code.